 First, “Take courage!...Don’t be afraid”; once again, we see Jesus contrasting fear and faith; remember back to Jairus’ case in Mk 5:36; Jesus sees fear as something abnormal, not helpful; fear comes from unbelief in God; Jesus came to restore us from our discouraging situations and fill us with God’s hope; “Don’t be afraid; just believe”

 Second, “It is I”; what was the reason why the disciples, and we, needn’t fear anything?
-Because Jesus, the Almighty Son of God is with us; relation of “It is I” to “I AM”; Jesus is the self-existing Creator God and the sovereign Ruler of all things; he tread over the waters and cut through the wind as if they were nothing at all! (this is his relationship to our biggest problems and worries); where we see obstacles, he sees an opportunity
+Because Jesus, the Almighty Son of God is with us; relation of “It is I” to “I AM”; Jesus is the self-existing Creator God and the sovereign Ruler of all things as he haad seen the misery of the Israelites, came to rescue them and revealed himself to the Israelites (Ex 3:7-14); he tread over the waters and cut through the wind as if they were nothing at all!
+Jesus is saying that it is I, your Master, Savior, Sovereign Lord.
+I am with you.
+It is I who came to this stormy sea to look after you.(this is his relationship to our biggest problems and worries); where we see obstacles, he sees an opportunity to approach us and reveal himself to us by using the very obstacles (walking on the waters / waves).

 v.
 51a; Jesus got into the boat with them and the wind died down; complete calm; when we receive the Great “I AM” into our hearts and allow him to be the Captain of our boats, everything changes; the disciples had struggled all night in vain getting nowhere, but when we are with Jesus, everything falls into place; what is the secret to peace and rest in this rat race of life?
 It is to believe in Jesus and share fellowship with him, letting him be in the driver’s seat